MAY 4 - BIRTHS

 French mathematician and nautical astronomer noted for his studies of fluid mechanics and his development of instruments for navigation and geodesy, the study of the size and shape of the Earth.
 Borda joined the navy, took part in several scientific voyages and played a role in the American War of Independence.
 He was one of the main driving forces in the introduction of the decimal system.
 Borda made good use of calculus and experiment to unify areas of physics.
 For his surveying, he also developed a series of trigonometric tables.
 In 1782, while in command of a flotilla of six French ships, he was captured by the British.
 Borda's health declined after his release.
 He is one of 72 scientists commemorated by plaques on the Eiffel tower.

-(William) Maurice Ewing was a US geophysicist who made fundamental contributions to understanding of marine sediments and ocean basins.
+William Maurice Ewing was an American geologist and geophysicist who made fundamental contributions to understanding of marine sediments and ocean basins.
 He worked in a range of subjects, making contributions to earthquake seismology, explosion seismology, marine acoustics, sedimentology, and tectonics.
 He adapted seismic exploration methods to use in the oceans; explicated a large segment of the earthquake seismogram, the coda; did studies of Earth's free oscillations; and described the ocean sound channel and the dispersion of sound in seawater.
 He also developed or greatly improved the bathythermograph, the piston corer, heat-flow probes, sonar, hydrophones, gravimeters and deep-sea cameras.

-Edward Calvin Kendall was an American chemist who, with Philip S. Hench and Tadeus Reichstein, won the Nobel Prize for Physiology or Medicine in 1950 for research on the structure and biological effects of adrenal cortex hormones.
+American biochemist who shared (with Philip S. Hench and Tadeus Reichstein) the Nobel Prize for Physiology or Medicine in 1950 for research on the structure and biological effects of adrenal cortex hormones.

 English mathematician who made extensive and notable contributions to the study of algebraic invariants and concomitants of quadratics.
 Turnbull was also interested in the history of mathematics, writing The Mathematical Discoveries of Newton (1945), and began work on the Correspondence of Isaac Newton.